jeromedalbert/jeromedalbert.github.io/source/_posts/2014-05-06-migrate-from-oh-my-zsh-to-prezto.markdown

 - Backup your existing configuration: `~/.oh-my-zsh`, `~/.zshrc` and your possible other dotfiles
 - Uninstall Oh-my-zsh by running `uninstall_oh_my_zsh`
-- Install Prezto by following the quick instructions on the <a href="https://github.com/sorin-ionescu/prezto" target="blank">github repo</a>
+- Install Prezto by following the quick instructions on the <a href="https://github.com/sorin-ionescu/prezto" target="_blank">github repo</a>

 Done.
 You now have a bunch of symlinked `.z<something>` dotfiles in your home folder.